manjillama/react-redux-sass-serverside-rendering-boilerplate-using-webpack4/README.md

+# Server-side react app
-# Boilerplate for server-side react/redux application w/ webpack 4
+Boilerplate setup for server-side react app with routing, redux, sass, etc using webpack 4 with SEO and code-splitting support

 ## Quick Start